-Services offered in ADS sites include health monitoring, medication supervision, personal care and recreational/therapeutic activities.
+Services offered in ADS sites include health monitoring, medication supervision, personal care, and recreational/therapeutic activities.

 Nutritious lunches and snacks are served, and special diets are provided.
-Several centers specialize in providing care to participants diagnosed with Alzheimer's disease and related disorders while others target specific ethnic populations.
+Several centers specialize in providing care to participants diagnosed with Alzheimer's disease and related disorders while others may target specific ethnic or cultural populations.

-During FY22, there were 74 ADS sites that provided community-based services to an average monthly caseload of approximately 1,000 participants.
+During FY24, there were 74 ADS sites with contracts with IDoA that provided community-based services to an average monthly caseload of approximately 1,300 participants.